yazi-rs/yazi-rs.github.io/docs/image-preview.md

 ## Why can't I preview images via Überzug++?

-This may be an issue with Überzug++, please try running `ueberzug layer` directly in the terminal without Yazi, and paste:
+This may be an issue with Überzug++, please try running `ueberzugpp layer` directly in the terminal without Yazi, and paste:

 ```sh
 {"action":"add","identifier":"preview","max_height":0,"max_width":0,"path":"/your/image-path.jpg","x":0,"y":0}